mantis-apps/mantis-ui/feature/spartanui/ui-menu-helm/README.md

-# feature-spartanui-ui-menu-helm
+# ui-menu-helm

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test feature-spartanui-ui-menu-helm` to execute the unit tests.
+Run `nx test ui-menu-helm` to execute the unit tests.